Parthgotharwal/User-Authentication/README.md

 - A green "MATCH!" or red "NO MATCH!" will display on the screen based on face verification.
 - Press q to quit the application.

----

-Example Output
-When a face matches the reference image:
-[Match Example Image Placeholder]

-When a face does not match the reference image:
-[No Match Example Image Placeholder]

----

 Limitations
 - The script relies on DeepFace’s verify method, which may encounter errors for unclear or misaligned faces.